biomassives/sextosol-blog-theme/docs/_posts/art-quotes.md

 22\.
 “Painting is a means of self-enlightenment.” _John Olsen_

 23\.
-“Nature is not only all that is visible to the eye.. it also includes the inner pictures of the soul.” _Edvard Munch_
+“Nature is not only all that is visible to the eye.. but it also includes the inner pictures of the soul.” _Edvard Munch_

 _24._ .
 “The only time I feel alive is when I'm painting.” _Vincent Van Gogh_